Skip to main content

 • Users

-We highly recommend setting the default external access to private for all objects, and then opening up access using other means.
+We highly recommend that you set the default external access to private for all objects, and then open up access using other means.
 Also, if you want to expose reports and dashboards on any objects to external users (such as a partner), you must set the external org-wide default to private.

 Another thing to keep in mind is that the external org-wide default can’t be more permissive than the internal one.
-What does that mean?
-That if your internal Salesforce users have Public Read/Write access on cases, your external users can’t have Public Read/Write/Transfer access.
+That means that if your internal Salesforce users have Public Read/Write access on cases, your external users can’t have Public Read/Write/Transfer access.

 Note